 In our growing years, elders waxed eloquent on the Germans enthusiastically learning Sanskrit and our scriptures while we shamelessly turned away from them.
 It filled us with remorse and a tinge of pride too that foreigners gave importance to our languages and culture.
 However, little did we realize that there was a deep distortion and a silent agenda at work by the so-called Sanskrit scholars of Germany-the Indologists.
 The authors in this voluminous and scholarly work deconstruct the Indologists.
-The unmasking is with extreme care and with huge references without leaving any loopholes in their arguments.
+The unmasking is done with extreme care and with huge references without leaving any loopholes in their arguments.
 They prove that the enterprise of German Indology was wholly dubious and needs a direct rejection.

 - They not just neglected their historical science, but intentionally obscured and falsified it.

 - All the corruption of history of their Scholastics and Catholic priests is child’s play compared to the systematic falsification and destruction of all history by the Brahmans.
 Thus, German Indology, trapped in its own problems of Catholicism, Protestantism, priestly hegemony, and religious frictions, interpreted our scriptures through its own prisms and lenses.
 Unfortunately, Indologists also believed it to be the correct scientific view, not requiring a dialogue with the traditional-commentatorial approach Indian scholars while dealing with the texts.

 - The Brahmins eliminated thus all sense for the historical in their people, so that even European scholars received the impression that one could not speak of internal history and development in India but only of permanence and ossification.